Usually responds within 2 days

 Our cabin project involves assisting with carpentry and painting.

 Workaway guests will stay in a well-appointed room with internet.
 Our house has one main bathroom upstairs with a tub and shower that we all share, and a smaller half-bathroom downstairs.
 Workaway guests are expected to keep themselves and their quarters clean and in order.

 We have a big, covered porch outside that overlooks our pond, which is a beautiful place to spend time in the warm months.

 Workaway guests will share meals prepared or provided by us.
 Dinner is the meal we most often share together as our schedules allow, but we occasionally indulge ourselves and guests with a nice breakfast or lunch.

-We live one mile from bus service between Auburn and Syracuse.
+We can pick guests up in Syracuse at the bus or train station - a 35 minute drive from our house.
 We have bicycles to use on the beautiful and hilly country roads around us.
 There is lots of water around here—several Finger Lakes, waterfalls and rivers.
 We like to swim, sail and canoe on off-days.

 Limited internet access

 We have pets